InaolajiRidwan/sign-up-backend/README.md

 🚨 Error-handling middleware: Catches and handles errors ((err, req, res, next)).

+🔍 Authentication middleware: Verifies user identity from a token or session.

+👮 Authorization middleware: Checks if the authenticated user has the right role or permission to access certain resources (e.g., only admins can see all users).

+🧑‍💻 Controller

+📌 Functionality: Controllers act as the “brain” of the application.

+🔄 Role: They handle incoming requests, call the appropriate services or models, and send back responses.

+📑 Examples:

+Handling registration and login.

+Returning a list of users (only if authorized).

+Updating or deleting a record in MongoDB.

+🏗️ Model

+📌 Functionality: Models define the shape of data and interact with the database.

+🔄 Role: Used to query MongoDB (create, read, update, delete documents).

+📑 Examples:

+A User model with username, email, password, and role.

+A Post model with title, body, author.

+🔑 Authorization (with JWT & Roles)

+📌 Functionality: Ensures only the right people can access specific routes.

+🆔 Authentication vs Authorization:

+Authentication: Confirms who the user is (e.g., via JWT token).

+Authorization: Confirms what the user can do (e.g., admin vs normal user).

+🔒 Use Case:

+Normal users can only access their profile.

+Admins can access /all-users.

 🔒 bcryptjs

 🔑 Hashing: Converts passwords into an unreadable format before storing.